New Poll Shows Nearly Half Of America Favors Donald Trump’s Impeachment

 “If it’s a no, we lose.
 If it’s a yes, then we have a chance.
 I think if the election were tomorrow, the ‘witch hunt’ narrative is still stronger than the argument that he’s used his office for personal gain.
 We’ll see.”

-As previously reported by The Inquisitr, House Speaker Nancy Pelosi wants to expedite the House impeachment vote, hoping to have Articles of Impeachment drafted by Thanksgiving and a full House vote by the end of 2019.
+As previously reported by The Inquisitr, House Speaker Nancy Pelosi wants to expedite the House impeachment vote, hoping to have Articles of Impeachment drafted by Thanksgiving and a full House vote on impeachment by the end of 2019.